HOW MUCH ARE YOUR GARMENTS?

 ARE YOUR SUITS FUSED, HALF CANVAS OR FULL CANVAS?

-Patrick Mackenzie does not make fused suits, instead we opt for full canvas suits or totally deconstructed, these are a more luxurious garment and offer a range of benefits including (in the case of fully canvas) a sharper look.
+Patrick Mackenzie does not make fused suits, instead we opt for full canvas and half canvas or totally deconstructed, these are a more luxurious garment and offer a range of benefits including (in the case of fully canvas) a sharper look.

 WHAT IS ‘SHAPE AND DRAPE’ REFERRING TO?

 Suits can have many different appearances based on how the fabric moves.
 A casual linen suit for example will have more flow, it will give off a more dropped appearance off the shoulder.
 On the other hand, a formal, pure wool suit will be slightly neater fitting, it will have more structure. these elements are what we are talking about when referring to shape and drape.